Fulfillment operations pages

 Process details

-As there may be many process times of interest, the details are shown for a single selected one of these times.
+Because there may be many process times of interest, the details are shown for a single, selected time.
 The selection is made using the dropdown in the filter bar:

 The following graphs then refer to this selected duration.